henit-chobisa/test-2-repo/CONTRIBUTING.md

 # Contributing to Plane

 Thank you for showing an interest in contributing to Plane!
 All kinds of contributions are valuable to us.
-In this guide, we will cover how you can quickly onboard and make your first contribution.
+In this guide, we will cover how you can quickly onboard and make your first contributio
 ## Submitting an issue

 Before submitting a new issue, please search the [issues](https://github.com/makeplane/plane/issues) tab.
 Maybe an issue or discussion already exists and might inform you of workarounds.
 Otherwise, you can give new informplaneation.